reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

 1. For Tactics and Techniques, select **Command and Control**.

-1. Go back to the Add bookmark blade, and the select **Create**.
+1. Go back to the Add bookmark blade, and select **Create**.
 We will map this bookmark to an incident later.

    ![Picture 1](../media/lab9xdr3.png)